inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 As mentioned above, packets are assigned to VLANs in Ethernet switches in this simulation.
 The switches also divide the network into two VLANs by filtering packets based on VLAN ID.

-The simulation use the following network (also reused for the next example simulation):
+The simulation uses the following network (also reused for the next example simulation), containing six hosts (:ned:`StandardHost`) and two switches (:ned:`EthernetSwitch`):

 .. .. figure:: media/network.png
       :align: center